 *Order Limit of 5 (five) packs.
 If you would like to order more than the maximum of 5, please Contact Us.

-Tree nuts can appear on food labels under many different names.
-To avoid tree nuts in foods and other products, it helps to learn the different names of tree nuts.
-If you see these ingredients on a label or menu, it means it contains tree nut protein and is not safe for someone with tree nut allergy.
-If the product is regulated by the Food and Drug Administration (FDA), the common tree nut name must appear on the label.
+Wheat can appear on food labels under many different names.
+To avoid wheat in foods and other products, it helps to learn the different names of wheat.
+If you see these ingredients on a label or menu, it means it contains wheat protein and is not safe for someone with wheat allergy.
+If the product is regulated by the Food and Drug Administration (FDA), the word "wheat" must appear on the label.

-If you would like more on information on managing tree nut allergy, order our guide here.
+If you would like more on information on managing wheat allergy, order our guide here.

 This product is available for U.S. shipping only.
 For international orders, please Contact Us for a quote on postage.